ryandeering/ryandeering/README.md

 I'm Ryan.
 I'm a 22 year old software developer from Ireland.

-I'm looking to graduate with a 1.1 in my Hons.
+I am graduating with a 1.1 in my Hons.
 Bachelors in Computing with Software Development from Technological University Dublin this year.

 #### Technologies I like and have experience with: